Subsidy removal: Bicycles dealers make brisk businesses in Bauchi

 “I repaired my bicycle and that of my children, my car is already parked, I can’t afford to buy fuel”.

-A trader, Ali Habib, said that he opted to trekking from his home to the market daily.
+A trader, Ali Habib, said that he opted to trekk from his home to the market daily.

-“The tricycle and motorcycle riders increased their charges due to fuel price hike.
+“The tricycle and motorcycle riders increased their charges due to fuel price hikes.

 Disclaimer